 • Free Refills: There are a number of stories about the miracles performed by the prophets Elijah and Elisha.
 According to the Book of Kings, a hungry woman’s jar of flour and jug of oil refilled themselves until a famine subsided (1 Kings 17:10-16), a poor woman’s single jug of oil was able to fill the many vessels of her neighbors (2 Kings 4:1–7), and a man’s twenty loaves of bread were miraculously able to feed one hundred hungry men with some left over (2 Kings 4:42–44).
 A similar story appears in John 6, where Jesus feeds five thousand men with five barley loaves and two small fish.
 Again, there is still food left over.

-David Moster is a Ph.D. candidate in Biblical Studies at NYU.
-He previously studied Jewish Philosophy, Hebrew Bible, Jewish Education, and Rabbinics at Yeshiva University.
+David Moster is a Ph.D. candidate in Biblical studies at New York University.
+He previously studied Jewish philosophy, Hebrew Bible, Jewish education and rabbinics at Yeshiva University.
 David has written a number of articles for the Encyclopedia of the Bible and Its Reception and is currently writing about the Bible on his blog The Daily Chapter.